isomerpages/enterprisesg-sac-old/_resources/3-faq.md

 {: #qnb12}
 #### What about GLP and Clinical Studies?

-There is a misconception that GLP is required for the conduct of clinical studies.
+There is a misconception that GLP is required for conducting clinical studies.
 That is not correct.
 The introduction to the OECD Principles of GLP makes it clear that they only apply to non-clinical (pre-clinical) studies.
 Clinical studies, such as pharmaco-kinetic and efficacy studies, are excluded.
 The relevant documents for clinical studies are the various codes, such as International Conference on Harmonisation (ICH).
 The USFDA and other registration authorities do require a demonstration of the quality of test data from clinical studies.
 In the US, this may be by means of conformance with CLIA (Clinical Laboratories Improvement Act).
 In Singapore, this is best demonstrated by the testing laboratory's SAC-SINGLAS accreditation (in Medical Testing, Chemical & Biological Testing etc).

 {: #qnb13}
 #### How do I gain GLP Recognition?